Classic Architecture of Manzhouli

 The Wedding Palace is located on a small hill within the Dongshan Botanical Garden, the highest point in Manzhouli City.
 It is a simple, solemn, and elegant Gothic-style building that serves as a comprehensive venue for tourism, European-style weddings, and other functions.
 It is also one of the iconic buildings in Manzhouli.

-Aobao, also known as 'Naobao' or 'Ebo', is a transliteration of the Mongolian language.
-In Chinese, it means 'stone pile' or 'mound', signifying a 'heap'.
-In the vast grasslands like the sea, there are no markers to guide the way, and administrative divisions and nomadic boundaries are even harder to identify.
-People would pile stones or soil to form heaps as road signs and boundary markers, which is the origin of Aobao.
-Zhala Aobao is located southwest of Manzhouli City and was initially built in 2005.
-The Aobao has a diameter of 13 meters and a height of 6 meters.
-The site was chosen by Master Luobusang Danzha Zhamusu, a disciple of the living Buddha of Ta'er Monastery, Guan Qingsangmuden.
-He observed that this place resembles a budding lotus flower, symbolizing the emergence of talented individuals.
-The mountains serve as pillars of gold and silver.
-To express gratitude to the heavens, an Aobao was specially built here.
-This act is considered to accumulate blessings, and distinguished guests can pray for their families, carrying blessings and prosperity with them.
+Aobao, also known as "naobao" or "Ebo", is a transliteration of the Mongolian language.
+In Chinese, it means "stone pile" or "drum bag", implying "heap".
+In the vast grasslands that resemble the ocean, there are no signs to guide the way, and administrative divisions and nomadic boundaries are even harder to identify.
+People stack stones or earth into piles as landmarks and boundary markers, which is the original origin of Aobao.
+Zhala Aobao is located in the southwest of Manzhouli City, initially built in 2005, with a diameter of 13 meters and a height of 6 meters.
+The disciple of the Living Buddha of Tartar Temple, Guo Qing Sangmu, Master Luobusan Danbazhamu, chose the site based on the observation: this place resembles a flower lotus, with the flower bud in the center about to bloom, blessing this place to produce talented individuals.
+The mountains serve as golden and silver pillars, and to express gratitude to the heavens, Aobao is specially constructed as a reliance.
+This is a blessing activity, and honored guests can pray for their families, bringing fortune and prosperity.

 Manzhouli Ice and Snow Park